cadaroya/covenant-iot/covenant-arduino/README.md

 # Required hardware
 - Arduino Duemilanove/Diecimila, or a similar clone of one of those
 - MQ-7 sensor **kit**
-  - If the kit doesn't automatically vary the voltage,
+  - If the kit doesn't automatically vary the voltage, follow [this guide](http://www.instructables.com/id/Arduino-CO-Monitor-Using-MQ-7-Sensor/)
 - ESP-12E or ESP-07E WiFi shield
 - Any computer fan
 - 2N3904 transistor
 - Any diode
-- Resistor (based on formula in linked guide below)
+- Resistor (refer to fan circuit below)
 - Male-to-female wires
 - Male-to-male wires